newjersey/innovation.nj.gov/content/_projects/training-explorer.md

 -   NJ State Department of Labor
 -   NJ State Department of Education
 -   Heldrich Center for Workforce Development at Rutgers University
--   New Jersey Council on Community Colleges
+-   New Jersey Council of County Colleges
 -   Schmidt Futures
 -   Lumina Foundation